Tirumala

-Tirumala is a spiritual town in Tirupati district of the Indian state of Andhra Pradesh.
-It is one of the suburbs of the Tirupati urban agglomeration.
+Tirumala is a Hindu religious temple town in Tirupati district of the Indian state of Andhra Pradesh.
+It is one of the neighbourhoods of the Tirupati city.
 The town is a part of Tirupati Urban Development Authority and located in Tirupati (urban) mandal of Tirupati revenue division.
-It is a hill town where Tirumala Venkateswara Temple is located, which is the abode of Vishnu.
 The town is strictly vegetarian.
+It is a hill town where Tirumala Venkateswara Temple is located, a popular shrine of Vishnu.
+Vishnu is believed to reside here with his full power, as in Vaikuntha, and thus the place is also called 'Bhuloka Vaikuntha'.

+Etymology

+The word Tirumala is of Tamil origin.
+The term “Tiru” means sacred or holy, and “Mala” means mountain or hill.
+The prefix "Tiru" (or "Thiru") is a widely recognised Tamil word and is used in many South Indian place names.

 Geography

 Tirumala is located 3200 ft above sea level and covers an area of approximately 10.33 sqmi.
-Surrounding the hills are seven peaks of Seshachalam range, Eastern Ghats namely Seshadri, Neeladri, Garudadri, Anjanadri, Vrushabadri, Narayanadri and Venkatadri.
-The temple of Sri Venkateswara is on the seventh peak (Venkatadri).
+Surrounding the hills are seven peaks of the Seshachalam range of Eastern Ghats namely Seshadri, Neeladri, Garudadri, Anjanadri, Vrushabadri, Narayanadri, and Venkatadri.
+The temple of Venkateswara is on the seventh peak (Venkatadri).